Building a Next.js 15 App with a Supabase Headless CMS

 FOR SELECT USING (status = 'published');

-CREATE POLICY "Admins and editors can manage posts" ON posts
+CREATE POLICY "Staff manage posts" ON posts

 USING (